chand1012/claude-code-mlx-proxy/README.md

 # Local MLX Backend for Claude Code

-This project provides a local server that acts as a backend for the **Claude Code** IDE extension.
+This project provides a local server that acts as a backend for the **Claude Code** command line coding assistant.
 It allows you to use open-source models running on your local machine via Apple's MLX framework.
-Instead of sending your code to Anthropic's servers, you can use powerful models like Llama 3, Mistral, DeepSeek, and more, all running on your Apple Silicon Mac.
+Instead of sending your code to Anthropic's servers, you can use powerful models like Llama 3, GLM-4.5-Air, DeepSeek, and more, all running on your Apple Silicon Mac.

 This server implements the Claude Messages API format that Claude Code communicates with, redirecting all requests to a local model of your choice.